FSD Logo - White

 About ten years later, a second demining project was implemented in Badakhshan Province, in the northeast of the country, close to the border with Tajikistan.
 The project included demining and risk education activities.

 Due to restrictions related to the Covid-19 pandemic and the change of government in Afghanistan in 2021, several changes had to be made.
-A new operational base was set up in Kunduz, making it possible to deploy additional demining teams in the region and the neighbouring province of Balkh.
+A new operational base was set up in Kunduz in 2022, making it possible to deploy additional demining teams in the region and the neighbouring province of Balkh.

 Stories